dy/sprae/readme.md

 #### `:with="data"`

-Define variables for a subtree fragment scope.
+Define (extend) data scope for a subtree.

 ```html
 <!-- Inline data -->